 LIR Palm Desert

-Winter 2025 Classes will begin on January 6th
+Spring 2025 Classes will begin on February 24th

 LIR is known for wonderful classes led by passionate instructors who will enlighten, inspire, engage, inform and entertain.